chongzixin/grape-expectations/README.md

 ### Cellar Analytics

-- Use Perplexity AI to give a summary of the wines in the cellar.
+- Use Anthropic API to give a summary of the wines in the cellar.
 - Also list the following
   - Total Number of Bottles
   - Total Unique Bottles